Click Link To Scroll

 Once probate is approved by the court, the petitioner officially becomes the Executor and then has full legal rights to be able to deal with the deceased individual’s estate.

-How Do I Probate A Will In Wayne Pa? – Misunderstandings
+How Do I Probate A Will In Philadelphia Pa? – Misunderstandings

 Although some states do have onerous Probate procedures (where “avoiding probate” may be a prudent strategy), Pennsylvania is not one of those states, In fact, Pennsylvania is very “Probate-Friendly.”